 Woodford uses Hapara to gain visibility into student work in G Suite.
 Each summer, schools need to archive the current year’s data in order to prep for next year.

 School ends in late May for Woodford County, and Gibson waits to run his Hapara archive until the end of June.
 Gibson makes sure to check in with teachers to see how they plan to use Hapara for summer school or summer projects before the archive begins, so they won’t lose access if they need it.

 For more on archiving Hapara, view this support article.

 The students and teachers loaded in G Suite are managed by Active Directory sync, so they are automatically kept up to date.
 However, Gibson does need to update student organizational units (OUs) to ensure everyone receives the Google Suite experience they need next school year.

 Gibson puts students into OUs based on school, with a whole elementary school receiving one set of G Suite rules while the whole high school has its own settings.
-This simplifies the end of year process.
+This simplifies the end of year procedures and process.
 Gibson just needs to move over folders of kids to their new grades and not change the OUs.